russmckendrick/blog/README.md

 - [x] Generate webp images, updated the `{{< img >}}` [short code](https://github.com/russmckendrick/blog/blob/main/layouts/shortcodes/img.html) so that it generates the webp images.
 - [x] Terminal, added the terminal style from [https://codeeverywhere.ca/post.php?id=10](https://codeeverywhere.ca/post.php?id=10) as [short code](https://github.com/russmckendrick/blog/blob/main/layouts/shortcodes/terminal.html) and updated the posts.
 - [x] Update all old posts so they mostly work.
-- [x] Use CDN for cover images
+- [x] Use CDN for cover images.
-- [] Get as close to 100% on PageSpeed Insights as possible
+- [ ] Get as close to 100% on PageSpeed Insights as possible -[on about 97%](https://lighthouse-dot-webdotdevsite.appspot.com//lh/html?url=https%3A%2F%2Fwww.mediaglasses.blog)